Chicken with White Wine, Leek, Spinach, and Arugula Pan Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-This pan sauce begs for some rice or crusty bread so you don’t lose one drop.
+Served over chicken, this pan sauce begs for some rice or crusty bread, so you don’t lose one drop.

 Table of Contents